fcbg-hnp-meeg/best-practice/git.md

 Branches are used to develop features isolated from each other.
 The master branch is the "default" branch when you create a repository.
 Use other branches for development and merge them back to the master branch upon completion.

+Create a new branch named "feature_x":

+    git branch feature_x

+To switch to the new branch:

+    git checkout feature_x

 Create a new branch named "feature_x" and switch to it using:

     git checkout -b feature_x

-switch back to master:

-    git checkout master

-and delete the branch again:
+Delete the branch again:

     git branch -d feature_x

+List all the branch

+    git branch

 A branch is not available to others unless you push the branch to your remote repository: